 Do not add intersex in a survey question about sex or gender.
 Intersex people have a diversity of sex and gender classifications and identities.

 While intersex relates to a person’s physical sex characteristics, conflating intersex with sex or gender causes numerous problems.
-Not least, while physical, genetic or biological sex have a somewhat loose relationship to the legal sex classifications of intersex persons, we all have legal sex classifications.
-Whether or not these were our legal sex classifications at birth, they must be respected.
+Not least, while genetic or phenotypic sex (and generalised concepts of “physical/biological sex) have a somewhat loose relationship to the legal sex classifications of intersex persons, we all have legal sex classifications and gender.
+Whether or not these reflect our legal sex classifications at birth, they must be respected.

 When/if you ask about sex or gender, such a question should support non-binary options, such as “X” or “non-binary“.
 X is used in Commonwealth government guidelines on the recognition of sex and gender.
 This will offer recognition to anyone (regardless of intersex status) with a non-binary gender identity or legal sex.